 Industrial hemp producers are also subject to state law.
 For more information on Washington State laws that govern industrial hemp, I recommend that you contact your state representative or state senator by calling the Washington State Legislative Hotline at 800-562-6000 or through the legislature's website at http://www.leg.wa.gov.

 You may be aware of the Industrial Hemp Farming Act of 2009 (H.R.1866), which would amend the Controlled Substances Act to permit the production of industrial hemp, subject to state laws.
 H.R.
 1866 was introduced in the U.S. House of Representatives by Congressman Ron Paul (R-TX) on April 2, 2009.
-The measure has been referred to the House Subcommittee on Crime, Terrorism, and Homeland Security, where it is awaiting further action.
-No similar legislation exists in the Senate.
+The measure was been referred to the House Subcommittee on Crime, Terrorism, and Homeland Security, Although it was not passed out of Committee before the end of the 111th Congress, please be assured that I will keep your thoughts in mind if I have the opportunity to consider this legislation in the 112th Congress.

 While I do not support the legalization of marijuana, I agree that hemp has legitimate uses.
 Please be assured that I will keep your views in mind if this or any other legislation regarding industrial hemp should come before the Senate.